robgmerrill/robgmerrill/README.md

 - 👋 Hi, I’m @robgmerrill
-- 👀 I’m interested in new front end role opportunities
+- 👀 I’m interested in software development and instruction.
-- 🌱 I’m currently learning all things React
-- 💞️ I’m looking to collaborate on ...

 <!---
 robgmerrill/robgmerrill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.